-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 10.2 How do the court proceedings unfold in your jurisdiction?

-Once the claimant has filed its claim (together with the documentary evidence) and the court has admitted it, the court will summons the defendant to submit the statement of defence within 20 working days.
-Once the defendant has submitted the statement of defence, the court will summons the parties for the preliminary hearing.
+Once the claimant has filed its claim (together with the documentary evidence) and the court has admitted it, the court will summons the defendant to submit a statement of defence within 20 working days.
+Once the defendant has submitted its statement of defence, the court will summons the parties for the preliminary hearing.

 Evidence is proposed orally by the parties at the preliminary hearing.
 The court will admit the evidence that it considers relevant and useful.
 In the preliminary hearing, the disputed facts are also established.
-Once the preliminary hearing has concluded and if any witness or expert witness evidence is to be held, the court will schedule a date for the trial.
+Once the preliminary hearing has concluded, and if any witness or expert witness evidence is to be heard, the court will schedule a date for the trial.

 The trial starts by taking the evidence that has been admitted at the preliminary hearing.
-Likewise, if any facts or evidence come to light following the preliminary hearing, this new evidence must be proposed and admitted before the evidence can be given at trial.
+Likewise, if any facts or evidence come to light following the preliminary hearing, this new evidence must be proposed and admitted before it can be given at trial.
 Oral examinations will then take place in the following order:

 - parties;